 The wide variety of Christian denominations reflects historic disagreements, movements of people, and variations in theological emphasis.
-As a whole, followers of Jesus have often been better at fracturing than uniting.
-Every denomination will have a different emphasis in its worship, theology, and expressions of faith.
-But what makes a Christian church is not its building or music or length of sermon, it's Jesus Christ: God incarnate, fully human and fully divine; crucified, risen bodily from the dead, returning some day to restore all of Creation.
+As a whole, followers of Jesus have unfortunately been better at fracturing than uniting.
+Every denomination has a different emphasis in its worship, theology, and expressions of faith.
+But what makes a Christian church is not its building or music or length of sermon, it's Jesus Christ: God incarnate, fully human and fully divine; crucified, risen bodily from the dead, returning one day to restore all of Creation.

-Unfortunately, every church will fall short of what it should be.
+Unfortunately, every church falls short of what it should be.
 So it's important to see choosing a church like becoming part of a family rather than curating an experience.
 It takes prayer, time, intention, patience, and the willingness to be transformed.

 That said, if you would like help discerning which corner of the family of God to consider, our pastor is happy to help you find the best fit, no strings attached :)

 Not at all.
 "Anglican" is just a name for the historical and theological flavour of our church, which is part of the much larger fellowship of followers of Jesus around the world and through time.
-You are welcome here if you identify with this expression of faith, if your experience is in another church, or you have never been to church at all.
+You are welcome here if you identify with the Anglican expression of faith, or if your experience is in another church, or you have never been to church at all.

 The main floor is accessible via a wheelchair ramp to the front door.
 We also have a large, accessible, main-floor washroom.